Skip to main content

 If you are logging into your own organization, then you are ready to start downloading your organization’s purchased content or Rental credits immediately.
 When logging into another organization, certain permission subscriptions need to be added to your account in order for you to access purchased tracks, spend Rental credits, or save Cloud changes to setlists, song arrangements, and MIDI Cues.

-For more information about managing your organization’s team members, subscriptions, and content permissions, check out these articles: https://helpcenter.multitracks.com/en/collections/2584937-set-up-your-organization
+For more information about managing your organization’s team members, subscriptions, and content permissions, check out: 📖 Managing Roles and Permissions

-Once you have logged in, you’re ready to start building a setlist!
+Once logged in, you’re ready to start building a setlist!

 User Interface Overview

-When opening Playback for the first time you will see the empty canvas of your account’s first setlist, called My Playback Setlist.
+When opening Playback for the first time, an empty setlist will be created called My Playback Setlist.

-The top of the app interface is called the Transport, and includes the primary actions for using Playback (from left to right):
+The top of the app interface (Transport Area) includes the primary actions for using Playback live (from left to right):

 • Time signature/tempo display of the currently selected song (blank, if no song is loaded)